erinwalden/bookmarked/pages/about.md

 {% include feature/image.html objectid="bookmark017" width="25" caption="A bookmark picked up in Columbus, Ohio while on a 14-hour drive from Indiana to New York." %}

 I am extremely grateful to friends and family who have gifted bookmarks to me throughout the years.
-You can learn more about these contributors on the [==Contributor Page==](https://erinwalden.github.io/bookmarked/contributors.html).
+You can learn more about these contributors on the [**Contributor Page**](https://erinwalden.github.io/bookmarked/contributors.html).

 This project was created for [Z652: Digtial Libraries](https://jawalsh.github.io/z652-Digital-Libraries-FA23/) with Professor [John Walsh](https://homes.luddy.indiana.edu/jawalsh/) and [Alex Wingate](https://alexandraewingate.com/).